Jalandhara

 Jalandhara (Sanskrit: जलन्धर, lit. he who holds water), also known as Chalantarana (Sanskrit: चलन्तरण, lit. he who walks and swims) is an asura in Hinduism.
 He was born when Shiva opened his third eye in his fury when Indra struck him with his thunderbolt.
 However, Indra was saved, and the energy emitted from the eye was sent into the ocean.
-The energy developed into a boy and was raised by Varuna, and eventually, by Shukracharya.
-When he grew up, he conquered the three realms - Svarga (heaven), Bhuloka (earth), and Patala (underworld).
+The energy developed into a boy and was raised by Varuna, and eventually, by Shukra.
+When he grew up, he conquered the three worlds - Svarga (heaven), Bhuloka (earth), and Patala (underworld).
 He married Vrinda, the daughter of Kalanemi.
-He would be slain by his creator, Shiva.
+He was slain by his creator, Shiva.

 Legend

 Birth

 In the Shiva temple, when Indra and Brihaspati were going towards Mount Kailasha to meet Shiva, their way was blocked by a naked yogi with matted hair and a radiant face.
 The yogi was Shiva himself, who had taken the form to test the knowledge of Indra and Brihaspati.
 Indra did not recognize the yogi and was infuriated at the fact that the man was not moving out of their way.
 Indra asked him to move, but the man did not budge.
 After not receiving a response, Indra became enraged and threatened him with his thunderbolt.
 Upon this action Indra's arm, became paralysed and Shiva neutralised the thunderbolt.
 Shiva became angry upon this action of Indra and his eyes turned red, frightening Indra.
 The anger caused his third eye to open, nearly killing Indra.
 Brihaspati recognised Shiva and prayed to him, requesting him to pardon Indra.
 To avoid killing Indra, Shiva sent the fire from his eye towards the ocean and upon meeting with the ocean it assumed the form of a boy.
 The boy cried terribly, which caused Brahma to descend from his abode.
 The ocean told Brahma that he did not know where the boy came from.
 Brahma then told him that the boy would one day become the emperor of the asuras, that he could only be killed by Shiva, and that after his death, he would return to third eye.